 First Day of School Outfit

-Most of us know well in advance what the first outfit of the school year is going to be so why not have your kids put them on the week before school and do a photoshoot?!
+Most of us know well in advance what the first outfit of the school year will be, so why not have your kids put them on the week before school and do a photoshoot?!
 This also allows you to catch any issues there might be with the outfit on the first day.

 A Photo in a Photo

 Start the first year with just a normal, posed photo with no props.
-The next year take a photo in the same spot but with the child holding the photo from last year framed.
-Repeat year after year so you have a photo inside of a photo inside of a photo.
+The following year take a photo in the same spot but with the child holding the picture from last year framed.
+Repeat year after year, so you have a photo inside of a photo inside of a photo.